SAP/e-mobility-charging-stations-simulator/README.md

 Request:
 `ProcedureName`: 'stopTransaction'
 `PDU`: {
-  `hashId`: the unique identifier of a chargingStation `connectorId`: the id of the connector (start at 1) }
+`hashId`: the unique identifier of a chargingStation `transactionId`: the id of the transaction
+}

 Response: